 - Represented information technology company and its president against trade secret, breach of fiduciary duty, and tortious interference claims brought by the president’s former employer.
 After Mark replaced the defendants’ prior counsel, we propounded aggressive expedited written discovery and achieved a confidential settlement within 3 months.

 - Represented shareholders and employee of a leading maker of mixed-mode chromatographic columns accused by company of misappropriating the company’s trade secrets, breaches of fiduciary duty, and tortious interference.
-The plaintiffs were forced to re-plead their trade secrets claim after we successfully move to dismiss the claim.
+After Mark replaced the defendants’ prior counsel, the plaintiffs were forced to re-plead their trade secrets claim after we successfully moved to dismiss the claim.
 Shortly thereafter, a confidential settlement was reached.

 - Trial counsel for a financial institution in a breach of contract case against a broker-dealer and an investment advisory firm at a FINRA arbitration hearing.
 Following the hearing, respondents were ordered to pay damages, a significant portion of client’s attorney fees, and all of the costs of the arbitration.